vishalkadu/Car-Price-Prediction-Service/README.md

 # My2ndCar.com
 (The Used Car Price Prediction Service.)

-App is deployed on Heroku cloud.
-(To Visit Deployed App Click Link: https://my2ndcar.herokuapp.com/)
+To Visit Deployed App on Heroku cloud Click Link: https://my2ndcar.herokuapp.com/

 The My2ndCar Price Prediction Service App is built using flask web application, Python(3.10) and its ML Libraries.